pixpilot/scaffoldfy/docs/FEATURES.md

 **Missing variables?**

 - Verify prompt IDs match template variables
-- Check that prompts are marked as `global` if used across tasks
+- All root-level prompts are available to all tasks
 - Ensure built-in variables are spelled correctly

 ### Learn More